TERMS AND CONDITIONS

 Working Together as Parents and Carers

-While one parent’s consent is sufficient in law, at Collywobbles we strongly encourage both parents or carers to be informed, supportive, and engaged in the therapeutic process wherever this is safe and appropriate.
+While one parent’s consent is sufficient in law, therapists working with Collywobbles often encourage both parents or carers to be informed, supportive, and involved in the therapeutic process where this is safe and appropriate.

 -